Skip to main content

 • Free: experiments, dormant agents you may revive, demo agents for prospect conversations.

-• Pro ($9/agent/mo): active client agents at sub-$2k/month volume without strict compliance requirements.
+• Pro ($29/agent/mo): active client agents without strict compliance requirements.

-• Business ($29/agent/mo): client agents at scale, with audit logs, allowlists, and per-agent team seats.
+• Business ($49/agent/mo): client agents at scale, with audit logs and per-agent team seats.
 The default for production engagements.

-• Workspace seats: $5/seat/month per additional workspace seat for cross-client operator visibility.
+• Workspace seats: add seats for cross-client operator visibility (see /pricing).

 See full pricing